alessiorubicini/TBDM-CSP-Dewatering-Machine/README.md

 ### Objectives

-The objective is to study the tools, what features it offers, data map visualization, monitoring and alarm dashboards, AI tool integration.
-In particular, investigate influx V3 with comparison to the V2 version (performance, flux/sql hook language), integration API in real operational contexts (use of C#, Java, RESTAPI), limitations encountered.
+The objective is to study the tools, what features it offers, data map visualization, monitoring and alarm dashboards.
+In particular, investigate influx V3 with comparison to the V2 version (performance, flux/sql hook language), integration API in real operational contexts (use of C#, Java, RESTAPI, Python), limitations encountered.

 ### Project Structure
 ![Project Structure](.github/architecture.png)